Bigg Boss Tamil 3 Lands In Trouble; Will Kamal Haasan's Show Be Banned?

 In Legal Trouble

 If the reports are to be believed, Bigg Boss Tamil show has landed in legal trouble.
-According to the reports, a petition has been filed at the Madras High Court by an advocate, thus seeking a ban on the show.
+According to the reports, a petition has been filed at the Madras High Court by an advocate named Sudhan, thus seeking a ban on the show.

 The Reason?